- By Field

 -

-To become an international travel nurse: earn your nursing degree, pass the NCLEX-RN, gain experience, earn additional credentials, and then search for jobs either independently or through an agency.
+To embark on a career as an international travel nurse, you must earn a nursing degree, pass the NCLEX-RN, accumulate relevant experience, acquire additional certifications, and begin your job search either independently or through a recruiting agency.

 -